Cloak and Dagger (characters): War on Drugs and other heroes

 Dagger was later possessed by Night, and battled X-Factor, and lost her sight temporarily.
 Cloak and Dagger battled Hydro-Man, the second Jester, the Hulk android, Rock, and Fenris alongside the Avengers.
 Dagger later regained her sight, and helped defeat Mister Jip.
 Cloak later unknowingly met his twin sister.
 Cloak and Dagger later battled D'Spayre, learning that he gave them their Dark Form and Light Form, which had been pieces of his soul, which interfered with their natural mutations.

-Dagger was one of the 'seven brides' selected for the serpent god Set in the Atlantis Attacks crossover storyline, the other six being Jean Grey, the Invisible Woman, Andromeda, She-Hulk, Storm, and the Scarlet Witch.
+Dagger was one of the 'seven brides' selected for the serpent god Set in the "Atlantis Attacks" crossover storyline, the other six being Jean Grey, the Invisible Woman, Andromeda, She-Hulk, Storm, and the Scarlet Witch.

 Cloak and Dagger played a small part in the Infinity Gauntlet saga.
-When Thanos used the power of the Infinity Gauntlet to sacrifice half of the population of the universe to Death, Dagger was among the superheroes that vanished.
+When Thanos used the Infinity Gauntlet to sacrifice half of the population of the universe to Death, Dagger was among the superheroes who vanished.
 Cloak answered the summons of Adam Warlock to join a task force of the remaining superheroes to fight Thanos.
-During the assault on Thanos by the assembled team, Cloak managed to pull Thanos into the Darkforce Dimension, but was killed when Thanos released a massive amount of energy from within him; all that was left were pieces of his cloak.
-His life was restored after most of the events were undone by Nebula after she seized the Infinity Gauntlet.
+During the assault on Thanos by the assembled team, Cloak pulls Thanos into the Darkforce, but is killed by him.
+He is resurrected after Nebula claims the Gauntlet and undoes most of the preceding events.

-The two tended to live in churches, supported by friends and priests.
-Cloak has run away many times, not understanding that Dagger is fully willing to use her light power to satisfy his darkness.
-Cloak & Dagger are devoted to each other, but Dagger often wants more from life.
-While on an international case, Tandy performed with Eurocirque as Lady Light and shared a romance with a supposed stowaway on a drug boat.
+The two often lived in churches, supported by friends and priests.
+Cloak has run away many times, struggling to understand that Dagger is fully willing to use her light powers to help contain his darkness.
+Though deeply connected in their mission, Dagger sometimes yearns for more out of life.
+During an international case, Tandy performed with Eurocirque as Lady Light and briefly crossed paths with a supposed stowaway on a drug boat.
 Eventually he was exposed as a criminal but ultimately sacrificed himself to save Dagger.
 Tandy found new friends in the New Warriors who teamed with Cloak, Dagger, and other heroes to defeat the shadow-lunatic Darkling.
 She also joined the team for a brief period, leading to further tension with Cloak.

-"Maximum Carnage"
+Maximum Carnage

-Cloak and Dagger teamed with Spider-Man, Captain America, Black Cat, Nightwatch, Iron Fist, Deathlok, Morbius, Venom, and Firestar to halt a murderous super villain rampage led by serial killer Cletus Kasady aka Carnage.
-Dagger was supposedly killed by Shriek (Carnage's "wife") while saving Spider-Man, but was later revealed to be severely wounded and recuperating within Cloak's shroud, and was the key instrument in breaking up the Carnage 'family'.
+During the 1993 "Maximum Carnage" event, Cloak and Dagger teamed up with Spider-Man, Captain America, Black Cat, Nightwatch, Iron Fist, Deathlok, Morbius, Venom, and Firestar to halt Carnage and his allies' murderous rampage across New York City.
+Dagger was apparently killed by Shriek while saving Spider-Man, but she was later revealed to be only severely wounded and recuperating within Cloak's shroud and was instrumental in defeating Carnage.